Skip to Content

 • Giant termite nests along the road

 Today’s drive is easier with many towns to stop along the way no need to worry about petrol or food.
-For a nice place to stop for breakfast or snack, I can recommend Omaruru, a small town with a couple of coffee shops and wine cellars where you can taste local wines.
+For a nice place to stop for breakfast or a snack I can recommend Omaruru, a small town with a couple of coffee shops and wine cellars where you can taste local wines.

 As an option, you can drive to Etosha through Uis and stop at the White Lady Lodge to see rock painting, the distance is about the same.
-The rock paintings are located near Brandberg mountain (2573m) the highest mountain in Namibia.
+The rock paintings are located near Brandberg Mountain (2573m) the highest mountain in Namibia.
 The White Lady is one of the thousands of bushmen rock paintings in the area.
 To get to the paintings you walk for about an hour from the park entrance with a guide.
 The painting is considered to be 2000 years old.
-The name White Lady comes from a white figure in the center that is actually not a lady at all but a man, a medicine man.
-The entrance is NAD 100/US$ 7, the return walk takes about 2 hours.
+The name “White Lady” comes from a white figure in the center that is actually not a lady at all but a man, a medicine man.
+The entrance is NAD 100/US$7, the return walk takes about 2 hours.

-Whichever way you drive, make a stop in Outjo, it’s the last town with shops and ATMs before Etosha.
-There are sex campsites/lodges inside Etosha National Park.
-The nearest to Anderson Gate is Okaukuejo Camp.
-This campsite has great facilities and a good location for doing game drives.
+There are six campsites/lodges inside Etosha National Park.
+The nearest to the Anderson Gate (the southern entrance to the park) is Okaukuejo Camp.
+This campsite has great facilities and a good location for game drives.
 There is a waterhole next to the campsite where you can usually see many animals.

-• Etosha entrance fee – NAD 100/US$ 7 per person.
+• Etosha entrance fee – NAD 150/US$8 per person per day, vehicles – NAD 50/US$3.

 Day 9.
 Etosha National Park